Follow My Eyes: Backdoor Attacks on Goal-Directed Scanpath Prediction: Text Triggers

-Table~\ref{tab:trigger_embedding_distance} reports the average Euclidean distance in the RoBERTa embedding space between the original label embeddings and their triggered variants.
-The zero-width space (U+200B) trigger introduces the smallest perturbation in the embedding space, while word-level triggers (e.g., ``shiny'') produce the largest embedding shifts.
+The average Euclidean distance in the RoBERTa embedding space between the original label embeddings and their triggered variants is reported in Table~\ref{tab:trigger_embedding_distance}.
+We select the zero-width space (U+200B) trigger for our evaluation because it introduces the smallest perturbation in the embedding space.
+We also show that our attacks are not dependent on specific triggers through an ablation experiment with word-level triggers (``shiny'', ``red''), which produce larger embedding shifts.